How to Turn on Night Mode on iPhone Camera the Simple Way

 3. On which iPhone models is Night Mode available?

-Older models like iPhone X, XS, XR, or iPhone 8 do not include Night Mode.
+Older devices such as the iPhone X, XS, XR, and iPhone 8 do not include native Night Mode support.

 4. Can I use Night Mode with the Ultra Wide lens?

-• iPhone 12 and newer: Night Mode supports all rear lenses, including Ultra Wide and Telephoto.
+• iPhone 12 and newer: Night Mode supports Wide, Ultra Wide, and Telephoto lenses

-Keep in mind that Ultra Wide may require longer exposure time due to its smaller aperture.
+Keep in mind that Ultra Wide photos may require longer exposure times in very dark conditions.

 5. Why are my Night Mode photos blurry?